 Amir is a London based cataract and refractive surgeon with a special interest in presbyopia correction, laser cataract surgery and laser vision correction.
 He is on the GMC Specialist Register for Ophthalmology and possesses both the Fellowship of the Royal College of Ophthalmologists (FRCOpth) and the Certificate in Laser & Refractive Surgery (CertLRS).

-After his Fellowship level subspecialty training in Cornea and Anterior Segment I was appointed to a Consultant post at the North East London NHS Treatment Centre in 2011.
-I am on the Medical Advisory Boards of several leading companies in the Cataract and Surgery field and also publish and present regularly at International Cataract and Refractive Surgery meetings.
+After his Fellowship level subspecialty training in Cornea and Anterior Segment he was appointed to a Consultant post at the North East London NHS Treatment Centre in 2011.
+Amir is on the Medical Advisory Boards of several leading companies in the Cataract and Surgery field and also publishes and presents regularly at International Cataract and Refractive Surgery meetings.

 Amir believes in an unrushed consultation.
 This involves a full understanding of your requirements and a thorough examination aided by the latest diagnostic equipment.
 Your personalised treatment plan will be formulated with your full involvement with the opportunity to ask questions at every stage of the process.

+Lens Surgery is perhaps the best alternative for people suffering from more severe prescriptions and is also performed to remove cataracts.
 Lens replacement surgery corrects your refractive error through replacing your eye’s natural eye lens with an intraocular lens (IOL).
 By replacing the defective lens, you achieve clear vision and to a larger extent minimise dependency on reading glasses or bifocals.